 Apple, this needs to stop.
 Even if the segregation of all of these components into separate, modern apps was the only new feature in 10.9, I would gladly pay my money and walk away a satisfied customer.

-But one has to ask, since the app has already become increasingly bloated over time - why hasn’t Apple already done something similair to what I am proposing?
-Craig Hockenberry theorizes that there are contract deals that Apple must uphold, which prevent them from breaking up the application.
+But one has to ask, since the app has already become increasingly bloated over time - why hasn’t Apple already done something similar to what I am proposing?
+Craig Hockenberry theories that there are contract deals that Apple must uphold, which prevent them from breaking up the application.
 This certainly seems plausible, and if true, explains this madness.
-Looks like we’ll just have to wait and see with this one - and with a rumored big overhaul in the works, our dreams might yet come true.
+Looks like we’ll just have to wait and see with this one - and with a rumoured big overhaul in the works, our dreams might yet come true.